We continue our Mental Health Awareness series with a look at borderline personality disorder, an often misunderstood and misdiagnosed condition.

 - SAMHSA Disaster Distress Helplineopens a new window at 1-800-985-5990 or text "TalkWithUs" to 66746

-Click hereopens a new window to see a list of St. Tammany Parish Library resources and external websites that have additional information about borderline personality disorder.
-If you are interested in any of the downloadable titles from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window for assistance with these or any other digital services from the library.
+We have created a list of St. Tammany Parish Library resources and external websites that have additional information about borderline personality disorder.
+If you need help getting to any of the items on the list, including titles from Hooplaopens a new window, Cloud Libraryopens a new window, OverDriveopens a new window, or Libbyopens a new window, please contact your nearest St. Tammany Parish Library reference librarianopens a new window.